GDQuest/website/content/post/2016/community/vote-for-upcoming-tutorials-january-2016/index.md

 description: It is time for you, members of the community, to choose the tutorial series you want to see on the channel!
 Check out this post to vote for your favourite topic.
 ---

 06-2016 update: Voting is over!
-You were more than 400 to vote on the series you want to see on GDquest.
+You were more than 400 to vote on the series you want to see on GDQuest.

 Here are the top 3 results: